Consistent and Scalable Composite Likelihood Estimation of Probit Models with Crossed Random Effects: Acknowledgements

+We are grateful to Silvia Bianconcini, Blair Bilodeau, Nancy Reid, Alex Stringer, Yanbo Tang and Matt Wand for helpful discussion about generalized linear mixed models, Laplace approximation and adaptive Gauss-Hermite quadrature.
 We thank Bradley Klingenberg and Stitch Fix for making this data set available.
-This work was supported in part by grants IIS-1837931 and DMS-2152780 from the U.S.\ National Science Foundation.
+This work was supported in part by grants IIS-1837931 and DMS-2152780 from the U.S. National Science Foundation, IRIDE from Ca' Foscari University of Venice, and by the research project \emph{Latent Variable Models for Complex Data} founded by the European Union - NextGenerationEU (MUR DM funds 737/2021).